Michigan State Spartans baseball: Other notable Spartans

 In 1974, Spartan coach Danny Litwhiler pioneered the use of radar to measure pitching velocity.
 Litwiler said, “One day in 1974 while I was the coach at Michigan State, I read an article in the student paper that said ‘Don’t Speed on Campus’ and there was a photo of an MSU policeman who had just received a new radar gun.
 That got me thinking—could we use it to check the velocity of the baseball?
 So I found out that the cops’ radar guns were powered by the cigarette lighters in their police cars.
 So, we got an MSU police car to drive out on the field to time the pitches and the readouts were accurate within one mph each time.
 Within one week, I had the prototype of the JUGS gun in my hands and today that same prototype is in the Hall of Fame."
 Litwhiler also invented 'Diamond Grit' to help dry out fields after rain.

 Following the two-sport tradition, Kirk Gibson would lead the 1978 Michigan State Spartans football team to a co-Big Ten championship.
-It was at the suggestion of Spartan football coach Darryl Rogers that Gibson play collegiate baseball.
-Gibson played only one year of college baseball, but managed to hit .390 with 16 homers and 52 RBIs in 48 games.
+At the suggestion of Spartan football coach Darryl Rogers, Gibson also played collegiate baseball.
+Gibson played only one year of college baseball, hitting .390 with 16 homers and 52 RBIs in 48 games.
 He was drafted by both his hometown Detroit Tigers baseball team (first round) and the St. Louis Cardinals football team (seventh round).
-He chose baseball and won two World Series titles (1984 with Detroit, 1988 with the Los Angeles Dodgers) and the 1988 National League MVP award in an illustrious 17-year career.
+He chose baseball and won two World Series titles (1984 with Detroit, 1988 with the Los Angeles Dodgers) and the 1988 National League MVP award in his 17-year career.

 Mark Mulder would earn All Big Ten honors twice for the Spartans (1997, 1998) on his way to a professional career with two MLB All-Star appearances and a 21–8 2001 season for the Oakland Athletics which was captured in the book and film Moneyball.
 Bob Malek (2002) and Jeff Holm (2011) both were named the Big Ten Conference Baseball Player of the Year, the only two Spartans honored since the award was created in 1982.
 Malek finished his career as one of the most decorated Spartans ever with several national awards and is only the second Spartan in history to be a two-time member (2001-2002) of the .400 club (.400 or better batting average), joining Don Fleser, who did so in 1925-1926.
 Kurt Wunderlich was the Big Ten Pitcher of the Year in 2011, and Joseph Dzierwa won the award in 2025, the only two Spartan hurlers to be so recognized since the award was created in 1994.
 Second baseman Ryan Jones was named to the All-Big Ten team three consecutive seasons (2010–2012) and had a 33-game hitting streak, a Spartan record.